-In the pre-Civil War U.S. Christians used the Bible to justify slavery.
+In the pre-Civil War era, Christians in the U.S. used the Bible to justify slavery.

 In 4th century A.D.
 Rome, Christians used the Bible to justify male authority.